-We received 27,914 court orders in the first half of 2019.
-These court orders must be signed by a judge, indicating that the law enforcement officer has made the requisite showing required under the law to the judge.
-The orders compel us to provide some type of information to the government.
+A court order must be signed by a judge, indicating that the law enforcement officer has made the requisite showing required under the law.
+An order compels us to provide some type of information to the government.
+We do not provide law enforcement any content (such as text messages or email) in response to an order.

 General Orders.
-Most of the orders we received-23,576-were "general orders."
-We use the term "general order" to refer to an order other than a wiretap order, warrant, or pen register or trap and trace order.
+Most of the orders we received in the first half of 2020-5,760-were "general orders."
+We use the term "general order" to refer to an order other than legal process asking us to provision a wiretap, pen register or trap and trace, or a warrant.
 We continue to see that many of these general orders require us to release the same types of basic information that could also be released pursuant to a subpoena.
-We do not provide law enforcement any stored content (such as text messages or email) in response to a general order.

-"Pen/Trap" Orders and Wiretap Orders.
-A small subset-4,338-of the orders we received in the first half of 2019 required us to provide access to data in real-time.
+"Pen/Traps" and Wiretaps.
+We received 4,333 demands in the first half of 2020 requiring us to provide access to data in real-time.
+These are commonly referred to as pen register orders, trap and trace orders or wiretap orders, although, as noted above, an increasing number of them are now being captioned as warrants.
 A pen register order requires us to provide law enforcement with real-time access to phone numbers as they are dialed, while a trap and trace order compels us to provide law enforcement with real-time access to the phone numbers from incoming calls.
-We do not provide any content in response to pen register or trap and trace orders.

-We received 3,753 court orders to assist with pen registers or trap and traces in the first half of 2019, although generally a single order is for both a pen register and trap and trace.
+We received 3,721 warrants or court orders to assist with pen registers or trap and traces in the first half of 2020, although generally a single demand is for both a pen register and trap and trace.
 Far less frequently, we are required to assist with wiretaps, where law enforcement accesses the content of a communication as it is taking place.
-We received 585 wiretap orders in the first half of 2019.
+We received 612 warrants or orders for wiretaps in the first half of 2020.